sabarisun/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 ![IMG-20241019-WA0023](https://github.com/user-attachments/assets/f7a02f13-935d-4320-b057-9d9bca02af82)

-## Results:
+## Result:
 The design and implementation of the 6T SRAM cell using Cadence EDA tools were successfully achieved.
-Simulation results validated the correct functionality and performance of the SRAM cell, including stable read/write operations,
+Simulation results validated the correct functionality and performance of the SRAM cell, including stable read/write operations.